miensol/grunt-concat-in-order/README.md

 ```

 ### Filebased
-You can enable automatic addition of files with the following example. (notice the filebased : true) This is the wa same way of declaring dependencies used by [juicer](https://github.com/cjohansen/juicer)
+You can enable automatic addition of files with the following example. (notice the onlyConcatRequiredFiles : true) This is the same way of declaring dependencies used by [juicer](https://github.com/cjohansen/juicer)

     files: {
         'dist/mybuild.js': ['js/src/main.js']